Photography composition is often taught as a set of rules. But following the rules of composition, all the time can result in unimaginative images.

 You can use this technique to exclude distracting elements from the background.
 Holding your camera in a conventional way might add distractions.
 Tilt it instead.

 The more pronounced the angle, the less it will look like a bad composition.

 Finding a straight diagonal line within your composition you can use it as an edge to your frame.
 This produces a more creative photograph.
 And the viewer will know your camera angle is deliberate.

 Taking a worm’s eye view of the world produces interesting compositions.
 Not many people lie on the ground to look at things.
 If you get low to compose, you will be providing a more unique perspective of your subject.

 You can make an everyday scene unique just by showing it from this new angle.

 4. Use Repetition for More Creative Photos

-When you have two subjects that are the same, use them both in your composition.
-Don’t include all of one or even all of either of them.
+When you have more subjects that are the same, use them all in your composition.

 By not including the whole of your subject your photograph will be more intriguing.
 You can build questions in the viewer’s mind if the whole of your subject is not visible.